samuelebortolotti/feature-detection-and-tracking/README.md

 python -m fdt kalman matcher_method [--n-features 100 --flann --matching-distance 60 --video material/Contesto_industriale1.mp4 --frame-update 30 --output-video-name videoname]
 ```

-If `output-video-name` is passed, then the program saves the video in `avi` format in the `output` folder.
+If `output-video-name` is passed, then the program saves the video in [AVI](https://it.wikipedia.org/wiki/Audio_Video_Interleave) format in the `output` folder.
+For generating the video [XVID](https://www.xvid.com/) codec is employed.
+Therefore, if you want to precisely follow the code you may need to install it unless you already have it.
+Otherwise, feel free to change it or suggest me a better alternative.

 Alternatively, you can obtain the same result in a less verbose manner by tuning the flags in the `Makefile` and then run: